 #2: Purchase an overseas SIM card

-When it comes to getting a GPS connection out of Singapore, the pocket wifi always comes to my mind.
+When it comes to getting a GPS connection outside Singapore, pocket wifi always comes to mind.
 However, I was also considering getting an overseas SIM, as my travel-savvy parents had advised me it would definitely take that weight off my bag.
-Emily, a comrade of mine, was also planning a Taiwan trip on the exact travel dates as me and had done some research on SIM cards in Changi Recommends.
+Emily, a comrade of mine, was also planning a trip to Taiwan on the exact same travel dates as me and had done some research on SIM cards in Changi Recommends.
 Fair enough, it seems that it’s the best option as the 7-day Japan SIM card had unlimited data, and it was only $22!
-It helped me decide quickly when I realised they had the option for us to pick up the SIM card at any time at their counters.
+It helped me decide quickly when I realised they offered us the option to pick up the SIM card at any time at their counters.

 #3: Bring your best outfit forward!

-Japan has always been famous for being a global trendsetter, and I couldn’t help but think about how to blend in well with these fashionistas.
+Japan has always been famous as a global trendsetter, and I couldn’t help but wonder how to blend in with these fashionistas.
 The key is to bring essential outfits that will keep you warm and versatile, transforming your look from day to night.
 Here are some must-bring items to Japan:

 - 1 classic black leather jacket